CPT: Curricular Practical Training is a type of work-authorization used for F-1 students to complete off-campus training experiences.

 Please note: Students completing only 1 credit to coincide with the CPT will automatically be supervised by the DGS, Dr. Jun Zhuang: firstname.lastname@example.org If more than 1 credit is needed the student must seek out an IE faculty member other than the DGS to supervise them

-Once you have completed the Academic Advisors letter with the supervising faculty member for the CPT experience then you must bring the completed advisors letter, official offer letter, and full-time certification form to Sean McCabe in 315 Bell Hall for enrollment and tracking.
+Once you have completed the Academic Advisors letter with the supervising faculty member for the CPT experience then should email the completed advisors letter, and official offer letter to Deanie Hedrick at email@example.com for enrollment and tracking.
 The ISE department will reach out to you via email once we have approved your application.

 Please Note: Students receiving internships that run four plus months (i.e. summer into fall) can move to Project Track and complete full-time CPT in their final semester.
 The original offer letter must have a start date in summer and end date in fall in order to be moved to Project Track.
 Students complete a minimum and maximum of three Project Guidance credits for Project Track (i.e. 2 Project Guidance credits in summer and 1 Project Guidance Credit in fall).
 Students in Project Track will defend an industry based project as their culminating experience.
 All Project Track students that receive offer that meet the aforementioned criteria will have to complete an advisor’s letter for each term (i.e. summer and fall).

 No. Under no circumstances can a student start a summer only internship and extend into fall on a full-time basis once they have been approved for summer only CPT.
 The same goes for the academic semester fall to spring.